Gradient regularity for nonlocal double phase equations: Introduction

+We will establish the gradient H\"older continuity directly from boundedness of solutions $u$ to Eq. \eqref{main}, through bridging the gap between the $C^{0,1}$ and $C^{1}$ regularity of $u$ in our forthcoming manuscript \cite{FZ26}.
+Therein, we overcome the $C^1$ regularity assumption on $u$ in Lemma \ref{lem3-7} by means of an approximation argument analogous to \cite[Section 9]{Sil25}, and we also need prove the equivalence of weak and viscosity solutions to \eqref{main} for the range $s\le t$.
+This process is lengthy, and including it in the present paper would make the key points less prominent.
+Thus we organize it into a separate paper.

 This paper is organized as follows.
 In Section \ref{sec2} we introduce some basic notations, notions and useful technical lemmas.
 Section \ref{sec3} is dedicated to establishing the improvement of gradient norms of solutions, and we subsequently study the gradient H\"older continuity in Section \ref{sec4}.
-Finally, in Section \ref{sec5}, we apply the Ishii-Lion's methods to the solutions of \eqref{main}.
+In Section \ref{sec5}, we complete the proof of Lemma \ref{lem4-3}.
+In the last two portion, we apply the Ishii-Lions methods to verify the Lipschitz continuity of viscosity solutions of \eqref{main} in Sections \ref{sec6} and \ref{sec7}.